wAIfu-DEV/Magma/README.md

 It appeals to [what jobs makes money currently], especially as a replacement to COBOL.

 That's cool and all but it doesn't really give you an idea of what the language is about, does it?
-Here's some snippets so we can start boiling the frog:
+Here's some snippets so we can start boiling the frog (you):

 ### 1. The classic